Ambivalent Attachment: What Is It, And What Do You Need To Know?

 Understanding ambivalent attachment

-The attachments we form in childhood impact can, and often do, impact our adulthood.
+The attachments we form in childhood impact can, and often do, impact our adulthood and close relationships.
 Understanding your own habits of attachment can be an important component of your mental wellness as you move forward in life.

 Getty